carlos-lassance/bm25_mldr/README.md

 ## Results

+Here are my results, which are a lot better on BM25.
+I'm not sure if I did something different from them, but the English results being exactly the same seem to point out the problem is more on the use of other languages and the BM25 they used.

 |      |   BM25 from paper |   M3-All from paper |   BM25-Anserini with analyzer |   BM25-Anserini without analyzer |
 |:-----|------------------:|--------------------:|------------------------------:|---------------------------------:|
 | ar   |              16   |                64.7 |                          57   |                             67   |